pierrotm777/EdgeTx_Widget_XanyCoder/README.md

 ## 5. Configure Receiver / Decoder

-Ensure your X‑Any decoder is connected to the chosen RC channel.
+Ensure your XAny decoder is connected to the chosen RC channel.

-Example with **XanySpy**:
+Example with **Xany2Spy**:

 ```
 PROP = 1